Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

 \subsubsection{Convergence analysis}

-In the optimization problem presented in \eqref{eq:objective}, it is still possible to find a feasible solver even if $\mathcal{L}$ is neither smooth nor convex which includes the situations mentioned in Remark \ref{rmk:endpoint}, or when the activation function is non-smooth, such as the ReLU function commonly used in neural networks.
-Therefore, it is necessary to introduce a generalization of the gradient to minimize the nonsmooth, nonconvex loss function.
+In the optimization problem presented in \eqref{eq:objective}, it is still possible to find a feasible solver even if $\mathcal{L}$ is neither smooth nor convex which includes the case mentioned in Remark \ref{rmk:endpoint}, and the case that the activation function is non-smooth.
+Therefore, it is necessary to use generalized gradient descent to minimize the nonsmooth, nonconvex loss function.
 The Clarke subgradient serves as a generalization of the gradient for nonsmooth and nonconvex functions.
 According to Rademacher's theorem, a locally Lipschitz function $f:\R^n \rightarrow \R$ has a Clarke subgradient.
 If $f$ is smooth, then the Clarke subgradient is the gradient of $f$.
 If $f$ is a convex function, then it is the subgradient of $f$ \cite{clarke1975generalized}.
 The following lemma guarantees the convergence of the projected stochastic subgradient descent method using the Clarke subgradient.
 From this point, we utilize the properties of definable functions to prove Theorem \ref{thm:convergence}.
 In an o-minimal structure, a definable function, roughly speaking, satisfies the properties of a piecewise smooth function, and a semi-algebraic function is a special case of a definable function.
 The basic concepts of o-minimal structures and definable functions are summarized in Appendix \ref{appendix:o-minimal}.

 \begin{lemma}[Corollary 6.4, \cite{davis2020stochastic}] Let $f:\mathbb{R}^d \rightarrow \mathbb{R}$ be both a locally Lipschitz function and a definable function.
 Consider the projected stochastic subgradient descent method